Category:Safe and Sound

 - Work Zone Traffic Management Plan

-- Project Contact for Contractor/Bidder Questions **Please use the District Project Managers as the contact**
+- Project Contact for Contractor/Bidder Questions **The District Project Managers was used as the contact**

 - Emergency Provisions and Incident Management

 - Liquidated Damages (LD) Specified for Closure Time and Completion Date – Calendar Days with associated LDs for road closure time.
 Calendar Days to be provided by district and Central Office inserted the LDs for the project (see Liquidated Damages bullet under Contracting Issues above).
 Work Day Study (based upon CALENDAR DAYS) was to be provided by district with Bridge Work Day Study incorporated.

 - Liquidated Damages for Winter Months **This was ONLY used for jobs with a November or December completion date.**

 - Pavement at Bridge Approaches.
 This was not used on jobs that had full depth bridge approach slabs.

 - Flume Drain – New JSP as of August 1, 2009.

 - ALL signed and sealed PDF sheets were placed in the contract plans folders in ProjectWise under the job number.
 All supporting documentation were placed under the specs & estimates folder similar to a normal STIP job.